rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Chatbot/Chatbot.md

 ### Container

 The `Chatbot` component is the chatbot container which adapts to various display modes, as well as both light and dark themes.
-The "embedded" display mode is meant to be used within a [PatternFly Page](/components/page) or other container within a consuming application.
+The "embedded" display mode is meant to be used within a [PatternFly page](/components/page) or other container within your product.

 ```js file="./ChatbotContainer.tsx" isFullscreen